 Many opportunities exist for employment in the Phoenix metropolitan area.
 Businesses near the campus have been a source of jobs for Arizona Christian University students.
-Opportunities for employment by the University are provided under the Federal Work Study Program.
+Opportunities for employment by the University are provided under the Federal Work Study program.
 In order to qualify, students must demonstrate financial need and show academic promise sufficient to maintain good standing.
-Further information may be obtained by contacting the business office.
-Enrolled students may be restricted in the total number of hours per week they are authorized to work; the limitations are determined by the number of semester credits they are carrying in any given semester.
+Enrolled students may be restricted in the total number of hours per week they are authorized to work.
+The limitations are determined based on the position the student is approved for and the requirements set forth by the supervising manager.
+Positions available at Arizona Christian University are limited and require an application and interview.